 As is often the case in a small town, Stony Creek doesn't have a public transportation system that people use for their commute.

-The education level of Stony Creek citizens is a little higher than the average for US cities and towns: 23.11% of adults in Stony Creek have at least a bachelor's degree.
+The population of Stony Creek overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Stony Creek, 23.11% have at least a bachelor's degree.

 The per capita income in Stony Creek in 2022 was $33,371, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $133,484 for a family of four.
 However, Stony Creek contains both very wealthy and poor people as well.
 Stony Creek also has one of the higher rates of people living in poverty in the nation, with 30.56% of its population below the federal poverty line.